 Kris Young, our Director of Speakers and Entertainment, answered a similar question in an article in Corporate & Incentive Travel.
 In the article, Young said, “The perfect entertainment choice adds excitement to the event and creates emotionally charged moments for attendees.”

 Five Steps to Finding Top Entertainment

 Young explains more about how to find that perfect entertainment in the article, but we decided to break it down into the first five steps you should take when trying to find and lock it down.

-- Be thorough and estimate your costs early – Kris suggests working with someone who has experience negotiating and managing the entire process, from the offer and contract to the advancement of a rider and on-site management.
+- Be thorough and estimate your costs early – Young suggests working with someone who has experience negotiating and managing the entire process, from the offer and contract to the advancement of a rider and on-site management.
 “Their experience will save you money and minimize your risks and headaches,” she states.
-Additional considerations include whether the venue has a curfew, expected show billing (an important detail with multiple performers) and if a meet and greet is expected (if so, does it include photos, autographs and for how many people?).
+Additional considerations include whether the venue has a curfew and expected show billing (an important detail with multiple performers).
+One should also consider if a meet and greet is expected (if so, does it include photos and autographs?
+For how many people?).
 Though the situation is rare, it’s important to prepare for an artist’s cancellation by including an extended artist out clause.
 This details the number of pre-event days that the entertainer can opt out, giving you time to find a replacement (in most cases, it’s possible to stretch the out clause to 60 or even 90 days).
-She suggests always having a second and third choice as your emergency backup (checking from time to time to see if they’re still available).
+She suggests always having a second and third choice as your emergency backup, checking from time to time to see if they’re still available.

 You can do everything right, but at the end of the day, if your entertainment isn’t exciting, it’s not really entertainment.

 Following these five steps can make your entertainment choice unique, exciting, and successful.
 To learn more about how the right entertainment can create successful corporate events, take a look at some of our case studies.